 What is a Buyer Agency?

 Unless specifically agreed otherwise, a real estate agent represents the seller in a property transaction.
-That agent’s responsibility is to protect the seller’s position – not the buyer’s!
-With a buyer agent, you are assured that your agent is working to promote only your interests.
-A buyers agent is paid from the commission on the sale of a home.
-Any home listed in the MLS, Multiple Listing Service, advertises a contracted commission to any agent who represents a buyer for the property.
-Avoid the four biggest mistakes many buyers make.
+That agent’s top priority is to solely protect the seller’s position.
+With a buyer agent, you are assured that your agent is working to promote only your best interests.
+A buyer’s agent is paid from the commission on the sale of a home.
+Any home listed in the Multiple Listing Service (MLS), advertises a contracted commission to any agent who represents a buyer for the property.

-That is almost always NOT TRUE because the seller has ALREADY agreed to pay a full (read double) commission to his or her agent which they only have to share IF the buyer has his or her own agent.
-If the buyer does not, the seller still has to pay the higher amount.
-The contract does not allow there to be a savings if there is not a buyer’s agent.
+Using a buyer agent is almost never any cost to a buyer because the seller has already agreed to pay a full (read double) commission to his or her agent which that agent only has to share IF the buyer has his or her own agent.
+If the buyer does not, the seller still has to pay the full amount to their listing agent.
+The standard listing agreement does not allow there to be a savings for the seller if there is no buyer’s agent.
 So two agents is not a recipe for a higher price.
 But it is a recipe for real negotiations.